Skip to content

 Our UI function needs two things to successfully create our UI elements.
 The Frame which contains the size of the terminal at render time (this is important, because it allows us to take resizable terminals into account), and the application state.

-pub fn ui(f: &mut Frame, app: &App) {
+pub fn ui(frame: &mut Frame, app: &App) {

 /// helper function to create a centered rect using up certain percentage of the available rect `r`